top of page

 "And to the end of the war."

-"When this war is finished, and you and your fat Nazi friend are finally out of here, I’ll still hate you."
+your fat Nazi friend are finally out of here,

 "How could you let yourself fall for her?